Voitheia/red_team_scoring/README.md

 ## Frontend

 All pages besides login and scoreboard redirect to the login page if the user is not authenticated.
 Navigating to `/` will redirect the user to the scoreboard.
+Python files listed here contain the associated API functionality for the matching frontend page.

 ### Navigation bar